hkirk/swtafp-slides/slides/107/finite-trees.md

 ```

 Note:
-CBox1 is the same as CBox - if you take Cons/Nil into acount
+CBox1 is the same as CBox - if you take Cons/Nil into account

 CBox2 is more specific, but inserting into CBox2 is more cumbersome